-There has been increase in the number of patients seeking help for neck and upper back pain.
+There has been increase in the number of young patients seeking help for neck and upper back pain.
 They are appearing with changes in their neck which are normally associated with older age groups.
 The factor they have in common is their use of smart phones which are held in their hand and involve them looking down for long periods of time.

 Neck pain is the most commonly reported source of musculo-skeletal pain for mobile phone users, with some studies showing a link between the amount of flexion in their neck when holding their phone in their hand and the amount of pain they are experiencing.1 People holding a smart phone are found to bend their neck more than those using a tablet.
 Holding a phone in the hand seems to result in a greater bend in the neck and increased muscle activity than when the phone is on the table.
 2 There is an association between the time texting and persistent neck and upper back pain, as well as pain in the shoulder and numbness or tingling in their fingers.
 Activities such as browsing on the internet and gaming leads to more pain than using a phone for reading.3Another study found those spending more time internet browsing had an increased likelihood of pain in their right thumb and shoulder.
 4